chef/chef-web-docs/chef_master/source/config_rb_client.rst

 ``node_path``
    The location in which nodes are stored when the chef-client is run in local mode.
 Default value: ``/var/chef/node``.

+``normal_attribute_blacklist``
+   A hash  that blacklists ``normal`` attributes, preventing blacklisted attributes from being saved.

+   New in Chef Client 13.0.

+``override_attribute_blacklist``
+   A hash  that blacklists ``override`` attributes, preventing blacklisted attributes from being saved.

+   New in Chef Client 13.0.

 ``normal_attribute_whitelist``
-   A Hash that whitelists ``normal`` attributes, preventing non-whitelisted attributes from being saved.
+   A hash  that whitelists ``normal`` attributes, preventing non-whitelisted attributes from being saved.

+   New in Chef Client 13.0.

 ``override_attribute_whitelist``
-   A Hash that whitelists ``override`` attributes, preventing non-whitelisted attributes from being saved.
+   A hash  that whitelists ``override`` attributes, preventing non-whitelisted attributes from being saved.

+   New in Chef Client 13.0.

 ``pid_file``
    The location in which a process identification number (pid) is saved.
 An executable, when started as a daemon, writes the pid to the specified file.
 Default value: ``/tmp/name-of-executable.pid``.